 Although the Federal Food, Drug and Cosmetic Act requires manufacturers to properly label their cosmetics and make them safe for public use, they do not have to share the safety data of their products with Food and Drug Administration (FDA).

 In March of 2019, the FDA announced results from its testing of cosmetic products from Claire’s and Justice suspected of containing asbestos.
-The agency discovered that three products from Claire’s and one product from Justice did, in fact, contain asbestos.
+The agency discovered that three products from Claire’s and one product from Justice did, in fact, contain measurable amounts of asbestos.
 Although Justice had already recalled its asbestos-based product in 2017, Claire’s refused to recall its asbestos-containing products, despite the FDA’s urging that they do so.

 The Claire’s products found to contain asbestos are:

 - Claire’s Eye Shadows – Batch No/Lot No: 08/17

 - Claire’s Compact Powder – Batch No/Lot No: 07/15

 - Claire’s Contour Palette – Batch No/Lot No: 04/17